srideviVella/PacketFilterFirewall/Setup.md

 After saving the file with above content, to apply the configuration, give the following command:
 > sudo netplan -d appy

+The server and client machines doesn't have direct access to the outside network, i.e., internet.
+To allow the gateway to forwards the packets from client/server to external networks, enter the following command in the gateway VM.

+> iptables -t nat -A POSTROUTING -o enp0s9 -j MASQUERADE

+where enp0s9 is the interface connecting gateway to the outside network.
+For POSTROUTING, whenever the client sends a packet to say google site, the gateway changes the source address to it's own address as the client doesn't have the external address and sends the packet to the google.
+Google thinks that it received request from the gateway and sends the reply to it.
+Because of the MASQUERADE option, the gateway will remember the previous request and where it should send the reply in case it gets one.
+After receiving the reply from Google, gateway realises it is to be sent to the client.
+So it sends the packet to the client.
+This whole process is called NAT.
+To enable the packet forwarding in a linux machine, the following command should also be entered:
+> sudo sysctl -w net.ipv4.ip_forward=1

+It writes the net.ipv4.ip_forward=1 to the sysctl configuration file and commits the change.

+Now from the client, try the following command:
+> ping 8.8.8.8

+It should receive the replies from Google.
+If not, follow the steps properly.
+Note that in the iptables command, the interface should be that of NATNetworking.
+After server setup, server should also be able to access internet.

+**Server Setup:**